ReThink.CEE Fellowship

 Clara Volintiru is associate professor in the Department of International Business and Economics at the Bucharest University of Economic Studies.
 She has a PhD from the London School of Economics and Political Science in government studies.
 She has been involved in various international research projects in the field of behavioral studies, good governance, informal exchanges, and political economy.
 Her research is focused on Central and Eastern Europe and the European periphery.
 She has worked for international organizations such as the World Bank, the European Commission, Eurofound, and the European Committee of the Regions.
 Her recent publications appeared with Oxford University Press, Palgrave Macmillan, Routledge, Rowman & Littlefield, and Peter Lang, and in peer-reviewed journals such as European Political Science Review, Eastern European Politics, Research & Politics, Acta Politica, or CESifo Economic Studies.

-Edit Zgut, Hungary/Poland
+Edit Zgut-Przybylska, Hungary/Poland

 Autocracy Beneath the Radar: How Orban's and Kaczynski's Regimes Use the Tools of Informal Power to Escape EU Scrutiny?

-Edit Zgut is a Hungarian political scientist based in Warsaw.
+Edit Zgut-Przybylska is a Hungarian political scientist based in Warsaw.
 She is a guest lecturer at the University of Warsaw, Centre for Europe where she teaches Central European cooperation within the European Union.
 She is a PhD student at the Graduate School for Social Research in the Polish Academy of Sciences, and her main field of research is democratic backsliding in Hungary and Poland and the constraining role of the EU.
 She is also a fellow in a regional project entitled DemocraCE, facilitated by Visegrad Insight.
 She previously worked at Political Capital research and Consultancy Institute in Budapest as a foreign policy analyst.
 She also has been teaching international relations at Pázmány Péter Catholic University in Hungary.
 Prior to joining Political Capital, she worked as a foreign policy journalist at various media outlets in Hungary.
 She is a political commentator frequently appearing in the Hungarian and international media.
 She earned her M.A. in political science from Eötvös Loránd University and learned journalism at Bálint György Journalism Academy in Hungary.

 Katsiaryna Shmatsina, Belarus